Thin film: Growth modes

 Frank–van der Merwe growth ("layer-by-layer").
 In this growth mode the adsorbate-surface and adsorbate-adsorbate interactions are balanced.
 This type of growth requires lattice matching, and hence considered an "ideal" growth mechanism.

 Stranski–Krastanov growth ("joint islands" or "layer-plus-island").
 In this growth mode the adsorbate-surface interactions are stronger than adsorbate-adsorbate interactions.

 Volmer–Weber ("isolated islands").
 In this growth mode the adsorbate-adsorbate interactions are stronger than adsorbate-surface interactions, hence "islands" are formed right away.

+There are three distinct stages of stress evolution that arise during Volmer-Weber film deposition.
+The first stage consists of the nucleation of individual atomic islands.
+During this first stage, the overall observed stress is very low.
+The second stage commences as these individual islands coalesce and begin to impinge on each other, resulting in an increase in the overall tensile stress in the film.
+This increase in overall tensile stress can be attributed to the formation of grain boundaries upon island coalescence that results in interatomic forces acting over the newly formed grain boundaries.
+The magnitude of this generated tensile stress depends on the density of the formed grain boundaries, as well as their grain-boundary energies.
+During this stage, the thickness of the film is not uniform because of the random nature of the island coalescence but is measured as the average thickness.
+The third and final stage of the Volmer-Weber film growth begins when the morphology of the film's surface is unchanging with film thickness.
+During this stage, the overall stress in the film can remain tensile, or become compressive.